vikramaditya91/iot-ingest-large-size/README.md

 git clone https://github.com/vikramaditya91/iot-ingest-large-size.git
 ```
 * Get the ARN of the certificate and set it in the `terraform/variables.tf`
+* Adjust other variables in `terraform/variables.tf` as required
 * Apply the terraform configuration:
 ```
 cd terraform